bala-119/fintess/README.md

 # Project description

 This project was created for educational purpose using react,bootstrap .
-All the content in page are randomly drwan from internet.
+All the content in page are randomly drawn from internet.

 #Contact